jabadiagm/MSXgoauldSD_tn20k/README.md

 ## Known issues
 * Reset from config menu is not compatible with some hardware.
 Use physical reset button when possible
 * Tape games fail: use poke -1,0
-* Carnivore C2+ and Megaflashrom SCC+ SD are not compatible with Compatible mode
+* Carnivore C2+ and Megaflashrom SCC+ SD are not compatible with Compatible mode (yes, I know)
 * Wifi unreliable: place ESP at appropiate distance from Tang

 ## Flashing
-Progamming is done in two steps:
+Programming is done in two steps:
 * Flash firmware Z80_goauld.fs

 ![Flash1a](/pics/flashing1a.png)